ianmcburnie/a11y-first-workshop/README.md

 Whenever I build a new page or component, I always start with the markup.
 I don't even think about the CSS and JavaScript until I am happy with the structure and semantics.
 In fact, I will go as far as to disable CSS and JavaScript in my browser to ensure that the raw markup is accessible and functional.

 Some developers, on the other hand, like to start with the JavaScript first.
 Or the "bells and whistles" as I like to say.
 To me this is like a builder placing down all of the household electronics (television, microwave, internet router, etc) on the plot of land before the foundations have been laid, walls built and windows put in.
-Okay, maybe I need a better analogy ;-)
+Yes, it's exactly like that.
+Okay, okay maybe I need a better analogy ;-)

 ### Meta Data